 Miracle Cure for Alcoholism

-by Ken Reed |
+by Anonymous |

 |

-In late 1981, I was a drunk.
-A
+In late 1981, I was a drunk; a

 fifth-of-Jim-Beam-a-day drunk.
 I’d been seriously at it for six